bioconnector/workshops2015/lessons/r/r-intro.md

 We use **data frames** to store heterogeneous tabular data in R: tabular, meaning that individuals or observations are typically represented in rows, while variables or features are represented as columns; heterogeneous, meaning that columns/features/variables can be different classes (on variable, e.g. age, can be numeric, while another, e.g., cause of death, can be text).

-Before coming, you should have downloaded the gapminder data. fixme where to download it now.
-This is an excerpt from the [Gapminder](http://www.gapminder.org/) data, that's [already been cleaned up to a degree](https://github.com/jennybc/gapminder).
+Before coming, you should have downloaded the gapminder data.
+If you [downloaded this entire lesson repository](https://github.com/bioconnector/workshops/archive/master.zip), once you extract it you'll find it in `workshops/lessons/r/data/gapminder.csv`.
+Alternatively you can download it directly from <http://bioconnector.org/data/>.
+This dataset is an excerpt from the [Gapminder](http://www.gapminder.org/) data, that's [already been cleaned up to a degree](https://github.com/jennybc/gapminder).
 This particular dataset has 1704 observations on six variables:

 * `country` a categorical variable (aka "factor") 142 levels
 * `continent`, a categorical variable with 5 levels